 At Theraplay we are pleased to be able to offer feeding therapy.
 Our highly experienced therapists have the goal of finding out why a child is stuck with their feeding habits and helping them move forward with their feeding skills.
 You may be asking, what exactly is a feeding problem?
 A feeding problem, sometimes referred to as dysphagia, can mean many things, but most commonly means a difficulty with the act of feeding/eating.
 This could include things such as your child doesn’t like to eat, is never hungry, or often refuses food or certain foods.
 Also, a child who can not or will not move on to textured foods because of oral motor delays, or children who regularly cough or choke during feedings.
 Our skilled feeding therapist focus on helping the child progress to healthy feeding habits in a positive way.

 At Theraplay we are here to serve any child in need.
 By providing the best patient resources and guidance we will always be on you and your child’s team, working as a unit towards great results; you will find more resources related specially to feeding therapy below.
-While providing other extensive services including Speech Therapy, Developmental Therapy and Occupational Therapy throughout Sanford we are always working in our client’s best interest.
+While providing other extensive services including Speech & Language Therapy and Occupational Therapy throughout Sanford we are always working in our client’s best interest.
 Reach out to us today with any questions about how we can help your family, or to book an evaluation.
 Contact us through our online contact form or through information found on our contact page.